-• PowerPoint presentation: The Five Habits of Historical Thinking
+PowerPoint presentation: The Five Habits of Historical Thinking

 This presentation illustrates five habits of thought or modes of analysis that guide historians as they construct their secondary accounts of a topic.
-These Five Habits are not about skills used in analyzing primary sources.
-(Those are dealt with more explicitly in a handout in the next section.)
-These Five Habits are meant to help students see history as a way of thinking, not as the memorizing of disparate facts and pre-digested conclusions.
+These five habits are not about skills used in analyzing primary sources (those are dealt with more explicitly in another handout in the next section).
+The Five Habits are meant to help students see history as a way of thinking, not as the memorizing of disparate facts and predigested conclusions.
 The PowerPoint uses several historical episodes as examples to illustrate the Five Habits.
 In two places, it pauses to ask students to do a simple activity applying one of the habits to some of their own life experiences.